Mathématique: From Nothing, Nothing Comes

 Bill Lee.

 Jay Felger, may God help him.
-May god also not let him anywhere near this cortical suppressant.
+May God also not let him anywhere near this cortical suppressant.

 And of course, Dr. Rush himself.

-“Yeah, real convincing,” Rodney shouts after him.
+“Real convincing!”
+Rodney shouts after him.

 This is even more unnerving than the silence.

-“Thank you,” Zelenka says.
+“Thank you?”
+Zelenka says.

 Rodney says nothing, and Zelenka thinks of him as he was—and, God willing, will never be again—mentally unmade by a parasite over that long and terrible span of weeks.
 How he came to the lab, but how he moved with foreignness there, his hands lacking dexterity and his mind lacking first words and then concepts as he unraveled slowly, with acute awareness.

-“We will not allow it to be so,” Zelenka says.
+“Because we’ll not allow it to be so,” Zelenka says.

-“No,” Rodney says, “we won’t.”
+“No,” Rodney agrees, “we won’t.”